Endangered species: Hawaiian monk seal

 Hawaiian monk seals are one of the most endangered seal species in the world.
 Conservation initiatives have focused on mitigating human-seal conflicts, rehabilitating injured seals, and extensive monitoring to ensure their survival.
 These efforts have led to a gradual increase in their population.

 American bald eagle

 Once on the brink of extinction in the contiguous United States with only 417 known nesting pairs in 1963 due to pesticide use and habitat destruction, the bald eagle population has made a remarkable recovery.
 By 2020, the number of nesting pairs had surged to 71,400.
 Major strategies employed to help raise populations included the provision of eaglets from stable regions to more threatened regions, and major land purchases to act as sanctuaries for the eagles.
 Thanks to habitat protection, legal protection, and DDT ban efforts, the bald eagle was removed from the list of threatened and endangered species.
+Though the recovery of the bald eagle population notwithstanding, the species retains significant legal protections in light of its status as the national bird and national symbol of the United States.